-'''

-armlink [... your normal options...] -verbose -errors err.txt Then study err.txt, so see exactly what the linker is linking-in, from where, and why.
+armlink [... your normal options...] --verbose --errors err.txt Then study err.txt, to see exactly what the linker is linking-in, from where, and why.

-'''

-To move forward, the user may have to either:
+You may have to either:

-- Eliminate the calls like fopen, fclose, fflush, etc, or - Re-implement the sys_xxx family of functions.
+- Eliminate the calls like fopen, fclose, fflush, etc, or

+- Re-implement the sys_xxxx family of functions.

-See the RVCT 2.0 Compilers and Libraries Guide, section 5.10, "Tailoring the input/output functions".
+See the RVCT 2.2 Compilers and Libraries Guide, section 5.11, "Tailoring the input/output functions".

-''' L6201E: Object <objname> contains multiple entry sections.
-L6202E: Section <secname> cannot be assigned to a non-root region. '''
+L6201E: Object <objname> contains multiple entry sections.

+L6202E: Section <secname> cannot be assigned to a non-root region '<regionname>'.
+A root region is a region which has an execution address the same as its load address, and so the region does not need to be moved/copied by the scatter load initialisation code.

 Certain sections must be placed in root region in the image. main.o and the two linker-generated tables (Region\$\$Table and ZISection\$\$Table) must be in a root region.
-If not, the linker will report:
+If not, the linker will report, for example:

-'''

-L6202E: Section Region$$Table cannot be assigned to a non-root region.
-L6202E: Section ZISection$$Table cannot be assigned to a non-root region.
+L6202E: Section Region\$\$Table cannot be assigned to a non-root region.

-'''